ccoutant/dwarf-locations/005-locations-on-stack.md

 continue to be limited to operating on values only.

-The `DW_OP_deref*` and `DW_OP_xderef*` operators are extended to operate on any location description, and provide the value contained at that location, whether in memory, in a register, in implicit storage, or a composite value.
+The `DW_OP_deref*` and `DW_OP_xderef*` operators are extended to operate on any location, and provide the value contained at that location, whether in memory, in a register, in implicit storage, or a composite value.

-The `DW_OP_push_object_address` operator pushes a location description, which may be a memory address (as before), or a register, implicit storage, or a composite.
+The `DW_OP_push_object_address` operator pushes a location, which may be a memory address (as before), or a register, implicit storage, or a composite.